Rejection of asylum – then what?

 1) New and important information that was not available at the time the case when the asylum case was rejected (or that the board has not seen previously)

 2) Evidence for things that the board had previously deemed to be untrue

 3) The situation in the country of origin has changed radically

-4) The board has made a procedural change in practice for other similar cases, or
+4) The board has made a procedural change in practice for other similar cases

 However, very few cases are reopened and re-considered.
 Most asylum seekers get rejected because of lack of credibility and that is very hard to turn around.

 Appeal to the UN Human Rights Committee or the European Human Rights Court (often takes several years)

 If a lawyer or an organization that provides counselling assess that a case’s ruling is incorrect and that the case has a chance of being appealed to the UN Human Rights Committee or the European Human Rights Court, then it is possible to stop the deportation order of a rejected asylum seeker.
 However, this takes a lot of work and it can take a long time before the status of a case is determined.
 It might lead to another rejection in the end.

 Only very ill people who cannot obtain treatment in their country of origin can be granted humanitarian residence.
 It requires medical documentation.
 Very few people are granted this status per year.

 Asylum seekers are not entitled to get married in Denmark.
 There are different possibilities of compensation, but those are very strictly administered.
 Normally, this requires a valid passport and an established relationship.
 In order to obtain family reunification, you have to apply from your home country and meet a list of demands.
-You can seek counselling for the individual case at a lawyer or an organisation that offers legal counselling.
-Denmark has very tough requirements for family reunification.
+The Danish demands are very strict, but if you can use the EU brules they are less rigid.
+Seek counselling for the individual case at a lawyer or an organisation that offers legal counselling.

 If none of the possibilities mentioned is an option: